janko/rodauth-rails/README.md

     # require authentication for /dashboard/* and /account/* routes
     if r.path.start_with?("/dashboard") || r.path.start_with?("/account")
-      rodauth.require_authentication # redirect to login page if not authenticated end end end
+      rodauth.require_account # redirect to login page if not authenticated end end end